Financial-Times/origami-website/_tutorials/manual-build.md

 Once it is globally installed, we can use the tools by the alias `obt`.
 There are many commands that come with OBT, but the one we will be focussing on today is `build`.

-We want to compile our source code (which we don't have yet) into a public folder that our HTMl can read.
+We want to compile our source code (which we don't have yet) into a public folder that our HTML can read.
 We will need to pass the `obt build` command a few arguments to do so:
 - `--build-folder` is set to the name and directory of our public assets folder.
 - `--sass` points at the SCSS that we want to compile into css to use in our public folder.
 - `--js` points at the JavaScript that we want to transpile into ES5 in our public folder.